FedericoSanPedro/Linkedin_Application/README.md

 In the future, some fields will be empty because Linkedin developers update the profile´s html code periodically.
 Therefore, the scraper must be updated accordingly.
 This can be managed by enabling HTML debugging and analyzing the changes.

+There is also a possiblity that the sends you to a Hello World page, just press the index arrow.
 If there is an issue with the default page showing "Welcome to Expo — Start by creating…” it is because of a node version problem.
 This project was created with version 24 and it worked with versions like 22.
 Try to update you version to see the index page.